Alignment and Safety of Diffusion Models via Reinforcement Learning and Reward Modeling: A Survey: Literature Review of Alignment Methods for Diffusion Models

 \subsection{RLHF for Diffusion: Policy Gradient Approaches}

-The direct application of reinforcement learning to diffusion model alignment typically involves the following pipeline: (1) gather human feedback on model outputs (e.g., ranking images by quality or alignment with prompt), (2) train a reward model on this data to predict a scalar reward, (3) fine-tune the diffusion model with an RL algorithm to maximize this reward model’s output.
+The direct application of reinforcement learning to diffusion model alignment typically involves the following pipeline: (1) gather human feedback on model outputs, such as rankings by quality or prompt alignment; (2) train a reward model on this data to predict a scalar reward; and (3) fine-tune the diffusion model with an RL algorithm to maximize this reward model's output.
 This mirrors the approach used in NLP for aligning LMs \cite{ouyang2022training}.

 \textbf{Aligning Text-to-Image Models using Human Feedback} \cite{lee2023aligning} was one of the first such attempts.
 In this work, the authors collected human feedback for a variety of prompts, focusing on image-text alignment issues (such as counting objects correctly).
 They trained a reward model $r_\phi$ on these human labels.
 Then, instead of a full RL algorithm, they used a simpler ``reward-weighted likelihood'' fine-tuning: essentially re-weighting the diffusion model's training loss by $\exp(r_\phi)$.
 This can be seen as a form of RL where the gradient approximates an advantage-weighted update.
 Their results showed better prompt fidelity (e.g., correctly coloring objects as instructed) after fine-tuning \cite{lee2023aligning}.
 They also analyzed trade-offs, noting that pushing alignment too far can reduce image diversity or quality.
 This work laid groundwork on design choices (how to incorporate the reward, how to balance it with the original loss, etc.) and showed that even a relatively straightforward RLHF method can significantly improve alignment for specific attributes.